deepCeadeus/HNS_modern-R/README.md

 # MODERN Heart & Soul
-**Modern** Heart & Soul is a small modification of the original Pokémon Heart & Soul version 1.2.1 that includes missing options and features from its base game engine, Pokémon Modern Emerald.
+**Modern** Heart & Soul is a small modification of the original Pokémon Heart & Soul version 1.2.2 that includes missing options and features from its base game engine, Pokémon Modern Emerald.
 It has been created to become the base game of a future romhack.

 You can get more information about Modern Emerald at [Pokécommunity](https://www.Pokécommunity.com/showthread.php?t=494005) and at [Github](https://github.com/resetes12/pokeemerald).

 The Modern feature list is:
-- Updated to the lastest Modern Emerald base (HnS uses 3.2, current Modern Emerald is 3.4).
+- Updated to the lastest Modern Emerald base (HnS 1.2.2 uses Modern Emerald 3.2 base; current Modern Emerald is 3.4).
 - FRLG Pokémon sprites for Gen 1, but using double animation _(mostly hand-made*)_.
 - Map previews for dungeons and special maps, like FRLG and HGSS.
 Based on HGSS, also contains FRLG (but are unused).
 - FRLG font (with colored text, but unused in this game) and Battle Terrain (including night versions).